mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

 ```

 **Note**.
 Alternatively, you can trigger the Airflow DAG to backfill the data.
 In this case, it is recommended to talk to someone in in Data Engineering or Data SRE to trigger the DAG.

+## Completing the Pull Request

+At this point, the table exists in Bigquery so you are able to:
+- [Find and re-run the CI](https://app.circleci.com/pipelines/github/mozilla/bigquery-etl?) of your PR and make sure that all tests pass
+- Merge your PR.